Mekong Adventure, South Laos Tour

 Overnight: Pakse Transport: Minibus, Walk, Meals: B, L,

 Day 8 - Champassak - down the Mekong to Wat Phu

-Back on to the Mekong for a boat trip south to the small, historic town of Champassak.
-Afternoon tour of the UNESCO World Heritage Site of Wat Phu – a pre-Angkor, Khmer temple dramatically situated on a mountain side overlooking the valley of the Mekong.
+Back on the Mekong River for a boat trip south to the small, historic town of Champassak.
+Afternoon tour of the UNESCO World Heritage Site of Wat Phu – a pre-Angkor, Khmer temple dramatically situated on a mountainside overlooking the valley of the Mekong.